yosi-dediashvili/SubiT/README.md

 	recheck the checkbox, and finally, click Apply.

 ###For Linux users:

-	1. SubiT source code is compiled using python 2.7.3
-	2. The tar.gz comes with everything needed for SubiT to run (except for python)
-	3. Currently, a right click association is not supported under linux
-	4. Simply extract the files from the tar.gz file, and execute SubiT
+    1. Grab SubiT's source files.
+    2. Install the dependencies specified in "SubiTSdk/Dependencies.txt"
+    3. Execute SubiTProxy.py under the src directory.

 ###For OSX users:
     From minor check that we made, SubiT is capable of running under OSX after the PySide module is installed on the System.
 We currently not supporting OSX.
 Contact us if you're interested on running SubiT under apple's OS.

 ###Using SubiT in Command Line mode (CLI):